School of Law Refund Policy

 Non-resident students who withdraw from the university within the first two weeks of the semester will forfeit 50 percent of the dining plan cost, plus any additional dining dollars used.
 Beginning with the third academic week, non-resident students who withdraw from the university will be responsible for 100 percent of the dining plan cost.

-For more information, please contact the Bursar's Office at email@example.com
+For more information, please contact One Stop at email@example.com